opf/openproject/docs/security-and-privacy/processing-of-personal-data/README.md

 #### Purpose

-* Create a new work package by sending an email to a configured email adress.
+* Create a new work package by sending an email to a configured email address.
 * Adding a comment to an existing work package by answering to an email notification.
 * Sending email notifications about updates in OpenProject (e.g [email reminder](../../system-admin-guide/emails-and-notifications/), meeting updates, project invitation, wiki notifications)